A Unified Bayesian Framework for Modeling Measurement Error in Multinomial Data: Real Data Applications

-We compared the results of the proposed model and a Bayesian model similar in construction to \cite{wright2020modelling} that assumes the true count process follows a Poisson distribution, which we refer to as DMZIP.
-Both methods were run for 10,000 iterations, treating the first 5,000 as burn-in and thinning to every other iteration.
-The models were initialized similar to scenario 2 of the simulation study.
+For inference, missZIDM was run for 10,000 iterations, treating the first 5,000 as burn-in and thinning to every other iteration.
+The model was initialized similar to scenario 2 of the simulation study.
 We assumed relatively weak or non-informative priors with $\nu_{tc} = 1$, $\gamma_t = 1$, $\mu_{\beta_\eta}=\mu_{\beta_\psi} = 0$, and $\sigma_\eta^2 = \sigma_\psi^2 =\sigma_\gamma^2 = 1$.
-Similar assumptions were made for DMZIP.
+We compared the results of the proposed model to DMZIP with similar prior assumptions.
 Convergence and mixing of the models was visually inspected using traceplots.
-Additionally, we ran another chain from a different seed and compared the two chains with the Gelman-Rubin statistic, which was less than 1.1 for each parameter \citep{brooks1998general}.
+See Supplementary Material for traceplots for a random subset of the parameters (Supplementary Figures S1-S7).
+To further assess the convergence of the model, we ran another chain initialized with $\omega_{\tau_{tijl}} = \omega_{\zeta_{tij}} =\zeta_{tij} =\alpha_{tc}=0.5$, $u_t$, $\mu_{ij} \sim$ Gamma(1,1), and regression coefficients sampled from a standard normal.
+We then compared the two chains with the Gelman-Rubin statistic, which was less than 1.1 for each parameter \citep{brooks1998general}.

-Figure \ref{fig:classification:models} presents the estimated classification probabilities for the proposed missZIDM model, as well as the differences with the DMZIP model.
-The models found relatively similar results.
-The largest differences in misclassification estimates were for EPFU, MYCO, and the \textit{other} category, with DMZIP estimating more misclassification.
-Additionally, the proposed method estimated more misclassification for the LACI and MYYU species compared to DMZIP.
+Figure \ref{fig:classification:models} presents the estimated confusion matrix probabilities for the proposed missZIDM model, as well as the differences with the DMZIP model.
+The models found relatively similar results, with the average (SD) absolute difference between all cells of the confusion matrix equal to 1\% (2\%).
+The largest differences in misclassification ($1 - $diagonal elements of the confusion matrix) estimates were DMZIP estimating 10.1\% more misclassification for EPFU, 7\% more for MYVO, and 13\% more for the \textit{other} category.
+Additionally, the proposed method estimated 7\% more misclassification for LACI and 3\% more for MYYU compared to DMZIP.
+In the Supplementary Material, we provide tables for the estimated confusion matrix probabilities and corresponding 95\% credible intervals for missZIDM and DMZIP (Supplementary Tables S7 and S8, respectively).